 Step 3.
 Perform a restart to ensure that all changes take effect properly when the update has finished.

 Once you plug in your 802.11n WLAN adapter, Windows will recognize the new device automatically and try to load proper 802.11n Wireless LAN card driver.
 When you see Found New Hardware notice from the bottom right corner of the screen, just let Windows do its jobs on.

 Note: This should be finished when there is Ethernet or WiFi connection available.

 More detailed operations are in this video: How to update 802 11n WLAN driver?

 The related posts may also interest you:

-If you have any doubt related to 802.11n WLAN driver update, don’t hesitate to ask the same under the comments section of this page, or click the SUPPORT BUTTON on the left of this page.
+If you have any doubt related to 802.11n WLAN driver update, don’t hesitate to ask the same under the comment section of this page, or click the SUPPORT BUTTON on the left of this page.
 We will be happy to answer your questions.
-If you have any other Windows driver-related issues, such as no WiFi available, see Driver Issues and Fix please.
+If you have any other Windows driver-related issues, such as no WiFi available, see Windows Driver Solutions please.

 |30-day Free Trial||Free Download|